 Want to save this recipe?

+It’s perfect for parties, holidays, or any time you want a dessert with a kick.
 If you like this recipe, try Margarita Poke Cake, Cannoli Poke Cake and Hawaiian Wedding Cake for another fun dessert.
 Poke cakes are so simple that anyone can make them in minutes.
 I also make Butterscotch Cake Recipe for more butterscotch flavor.

 Why This Recipe Works